kmlawson/china-revolutions-mo3337/99bibliography.md

 - Xia, Yun. *Down with Traitors: Justice and Nationalism in Wartime China*.
 2017.
 - Xiaobo. *The Danwei: Changing Chinese Workplace in Historical and Comparative Perspective*.
 1st edition.
 1997.
 - Xiaojun, Zhang.
 ‘Land Reform in Yang Village: Symbolic Capital and the Determination of Class Status’. *Modern China* 30, no. 1 (2004): 3–45.
 [Link](https://www.jstor.org/stable/3181375).
-- Xinjiang Documentation Project.
-‘Xinjiang Documentation Project’.
-Accessed 15 September 2024.
-[Link](https://xinjiang.sppga.ubc.ca/).
 - Xiuyuan, Lü.
 ‘A Step Toward Understanding Popular Violence in China’s Cultural Revolution’. *Pacific Affairs* 67, no. 4 (1994): 533–63.
 [DOI](https://doi.org/10.2307/2759573).
 - Xu, Bin. *Chairman Mao’s Children: Generation and the Politics of Memory in China*.
-Electronic book.
-Cambridge Books Online.
 2021.
 - Yan, Haiping. *Chinese Women Writers and the Feminist Imagination, 1905-1948*.
 2006.
 - Yan, Jiaqi. *Toward a Democratic China: The Intellectual Autobiography of Yan Jiaqi*.
 1992.
 - Yan, Jiaqi, and Gao Gao. *Turbulent Decade: A History of the Cultural Revolution*.
 1996.